mhgbrown/cached_resource/README.md

 You can also change them on the fly.

 Turn CachedResource off.
 This will cause all responses to be retrieved normally (i.e. via the network).
+All responses will still be cached.

 	MyActiveResource.cached_resource.off!